bzsinger/jekyll-now/_posts/2018-2-25-Midterms.md

 I'm still enjoying the class.
 I got called on this week to work through an exercise, and though I'm fine with being called on, it was hard to talk and take notes.
 I caught up quickly afterward, though.

 ## What's my pick-of-the-week or tip-of-the-week?
 My tip-of-the-week is to write down everything you have to do.
 Take a piece of paper and list everything you need to get done.
 The list might be daunting, but nothing is scarier than your imagination.
 I find that having everything written out helps me plan better and reduces anxiety.
-Even if you aren't someone who likes creating a strict schedule for yourself, try it out!
+Even if you aren't someone who likes creating a strict schedule for yourself, try it out!µ